Tamara teases New 'Dietland' Role

 Tamara visits the set of KTLA to discuss her latest TV series, Dietland!

 Tamara stops by the studio to talk about the buzzy new Off-Broadway play “Building the Wall.”

 Robert Schenkkan, James Badge Dale And Tamara Tunie Discuss the play, "Building The Wall"

 Tamara Tunie is an award-winning actor, director and producer whose body of work has garnered international acclaim and brings to light important social issues.

-This fall, she will be seen in the BBC/Netflix drama BLACK EARTH RISING as Eunice Clayton, Assistant Director of African Affairs, starring opposite of John Goodman and Michaela Coel.
-The international thriller is written and directed by Hugo Blick.
-Tunie is currently wowing audiences in the AMC hit series DIETLAND as Julia, manager of “the beauty closet,” an underground warehouse filled with every kind of beauty product imaginable and is the heart of a mysterious plot.
+She currently can be seen in the BBC/Netflix drama BLACK EARTH RISING as Eunice Clayton, Assistant Director of African Affairs.
+Starring opposite of John Goodman and Michaela Coel, the international thriller is written and directed by Hugo Blick.
+Black Earth Rising is currently airing in the U.K. and will air in the U.S. in January 2019.
+She most recently wowed audiences in the AMC hit series DIETLAND.
+Tamara starred as Julia, manager of “the beauty closet,” an underground warehouse filled with every kind of beauty product imaginable and is the heart of a mysterious plot.

 Tamara was a series regular in Sundance TV’s The Red Road as tribal chief Marie Van Der Veen opposite Jason Momoa and Julianne Nicholson.
 She first gained an international following in the role of Medical Examiner Dr. Melinda Warner on the legendary NBC series Law & Order: SVU.
 Recurring guest stars include such hit shows as Better Call Saul, Blue Bloods, Billions, Alpha House, 24, Elementary, and Survivor’s Remorse.
 She first came to national prominence in a contract role in As The World Turns as Jessica Griffin.